-The education level of El Paso citizens is a little higher than the average for US cities and towns: 22.72% of adults in El Paso have at least a bachelor's degree.
+The percentage of people in El Paso who are college-educated is somewhat higher than the average US community of 21.84%: 26.73% of adults in El Paso have at least a bachelor's degree.

 The most common language spoken in El Paso is Spanish.
-Other important languages spoken here include English and German.
+Other important languages spoken here include English and German/Yiddish.